 Employee equity refers to a method of compensating employees by earmarking a specific portion of the company’s equity or a fixed number of shares for them, in lieu of conventional cash payments or bank transfers.

-Employees become part-owners of the business and their compensation is linked to the performance of the company.
-This incentivizes them to work towards improving the revenue and financials of the employer and also conserves the company’s liquid resources.
+Employees become part-owners of the business and their compensation is linked to the company’s performance.
+This incentivizes them to work towards improving the employer’s revenue and financials and conserves the company’s liquid resources.
 Employee equity or stock options give certain employees the option of purchasing the company’s share at a discounted rate.
 Equity compensation also helps in increasing employee retention.

 Why Should a Business Consider Employee Equity During These Unprecedented Times

-Here are three solid reasons why most startup and even well-established businesses can consider employee equity amidst this COVID scenario:
+Here are three solid reasons why most startups and even well-established businesses can consider employee equity amidst this COVID scenario:

 1. Viable Alternative for Cash Payments

 Multiple lockdowns, caps on capacity, cost cuts, a fall in commodity trade, and disruptions in supply chains have affected the smooth functioning of businesses.
-From clients who are unable to pay up their dues on time to vendors who breathe down the necks of companies until there are no outstanding amounts, entities face cash crunches due to multiple reasons.
+From clients who cannot pay up their dues on time to vendors who breathe down the necks of companies until there are no outstanding amounts, entities face cash crunches due to multiple reasons.

-While working capital loans and overdrafts are options that can be considered, they come with a cost and an impact on the credit rating of a company.
-It is prudent to explore options that are internal to an organization in order to conserve its cash reserves.
+While working capital loans and overdrafts are options that can be considered, they come with a cost and impact the credit rating of a company.
+It is prudent to explore internal options for an organization to conserve its cash reserves.

 One line item to consider while reducing the cash outflows is salaries.
-If the cash component can be reduced, it can greatly help the liquidity of the company.
+If the cash component can be reduced, it can greatly help the company’s liquidity.
 One way to do this is to compensate employees via employee equity.
-It does not involve any payment, yet ensures adequate compensation to the company’s employees.
+It does not involve any payment yet ensures adequate compensation to its employees.

 2. Tax-Friendly Option

-A company sets up an employee equity trust, which can borrow money to buy the shares of the company.
+A company sets up an employee equity trust, which can borrow money to buy the company’s shares.
 These contributions are also tax-deductible.
-An S company that is wholly owned by stock options does not have to pay income tax on its profits.
-An S company that is at least 30% owned by options need not pay tax on 30% of its profits.
+An S company wholly owned by stock options does not have to pay income tax on its profits.
+An S company at least 30% owned by options need not pay tax on 30% of its profits.

-Employees do not have to pay tax on the contribution to equity.
+Employees do not have to pay tax on the equity contribution.
 For an employee, these are taxed in two instances.